 Myanmar attended one regional meeting of the Oslo Process that created the Convention on Cluster Munitions (Xieng Khouang, Lao PDR in October 2008).
 It participated in a regional conference on cluster munitions in Bali, Indonesia in November 2009.

 Myanmar participated as an observer in the convention’s annual Meetings of States Parties in 2010 and 2012, as well as intersessional meetings in Geneva in 2013.
 It was invited to, but did not attend the convention’s First Review Conference in Dubrovnik, Croatia in September 2015.

 Myanmar is not party to the Mine Ban Treaty or the Convention on Conventional Weapons.

 Use, production, transfer, and stockpiling

-In November 2009, Myanmar stated, “We do not use cluster munitions, develop, produce, otherwise acquire, retain or transfer to anyone, directly or indirectly, nor assist, encourage or induce anyone to engage in any activity prohibited under this Convention.”
+In November 2009, Myanmar informed a regional meeting that, “we do not use cluster munitions, develop, produce, otherwise acquire, retain or transfer to anyone, directly or indirectly, nor assist, encourage or induce anyone to engage in any activity prohibited under this Convention.”
 It criticized cluster munitions as “weapons with indiscriminate area effect…which can cause humanitarian consequences.”

 Human Rights Watch (HRW) received a separate set of photos that showed what appear to be the same remnants being carried in a vehicle at a location not known to be the scene of the attack.
 HRW confirmed airstrikes and shelling on Laiza by Myanmar forces in December 2012 and January 2013.
 The government of Myanmar later admitted to shelling and bombing Laiza.